torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 A miscellaneous scalar resource is charged to the cgroup in which it is used first, and stays charged to that cgroup until that resource is freed.
-Migrating a process to a different cgroup does not move the charge to the destination cgroup where the process has moved.
+Migrating a process to a different cgroup does analt move the charge to the destination cgroup where the process has moved.

 Others